Skip navigation

 The Deadline to submit Articles

-for the March 2024 DogMan
+for the December 2024 DogMan

-issue is Feburary 23, 2024.
+issue is November 23, 2024.

 Please send to dogman@vdha.us

-The VDHA was organized in 1993 by a group of six veteran war dog handlers that served during the Vietnam Conflict.
+The VDHA was organized in 1993 by a group of six veteran war dog handlers who served during the Vietnam Conflict.
 One of their original goals was to search for and re-unite veteran war dog handlers and honor the memory of their war dog partners.

 As a result, the VDHA has grown from six members to approximately 2000 members.
 Our membership consists of veteran war dog handlers and dog loving supporters of all ages and gender.